-By the end of 2018, scrapie had been diagnosed in a total of 229 sheep flocks and one goat herd (1).
+By the end of 2019, scrapie had been diagnosed in a total of 238 sheep flocks and one goat herd (1).
 Scrapie has been a notifiable disease in Norway since 1965, and control measures have involved destruction of all sheep in affected flocks and in close contact flocks until 2004.
 The Norwegian scrapie surveillance programme was launched in 1997 (2).

 Figure 1.
-Annual number of sheep flocks and goat herds diagnosed with classical scrapie and Nor98 scrapie during the time period 1980-2018.
+Annual number of sheep flocks and goat herds diagnosed with classical scrapie and Nor98 scrapie during the time period 1980-2019.
 Before 1998 the cases were not classified according to type of scrapie, but the majority of the scrapie cases are supposed to have been the classical type.

-In 1998 a new type of scrapie, Nor98 scrapie, was identified in Norway.
+In 1998, a new type of scrapie, Nor98 scrapie, was identified in Norway.
 The diagnosis of Nor98 scrapie is verified by Western blot.
-Nor98 scrapie differs from classical scrapie in several aspects, including the Western blot profile, the distribution of protease resistant prion protein (PrP^{Sc}) in the brain, and absence of detectable PrP^{Sc} in lymphoid tissues (3).
+Nor98 scrapie differs from classical scrapie in several aspects, including the Western blot profile, the distribution of protease resistant prion protein (PrPsc) in the brain, and absence of detectable PrPsc in lymphoid tissues (3).
 The main clinical sign observed in Nor98 scrapie cases has been ataxia.
 The PrP genotype distribution among Nor98 scrapie cases differs markedly from that of the cases with classical scrapie (4).

-The Norwegian Food Safety Authority is responsible for carrying out the surveillance programme for scrapie.
-The samples are collected at the abattoirs or in the herds by inspectors from the Norwegian Food Safety Authority.
-The Norwegian Food Safety Authority also carries out inspections of sheep flocks and goat herds.
-The Norwegian Veterinary Institute is performing the laboratory examinations and the reporting of the results.
+The Norwegian Food Safety Authority (NFSA) is responsible for carrying out the surveillance programme for scrapie.
+The samples from small ruminants with clinical signs consistent with scrapie and sheep at the abattoirs are collected by inspectors from the NFSA.
+The NFSA also carries out inspections of sheep flocks and goat herds.
+In 2019 the rendering company "Norsk Protein" started to sample brains from "Fallen Stock" on behalf of the NFSA.
+The employees involved, mainly truck drivers, have been trained in the sampling by attending courses arranged by the NFSA.

+The Norwegian Veterinary Institute (NVI) is performing the laboratory examinations and the reporting of the results.